dgilland/pushjack/README.rst

     }

-For a class based approached, configuration classes are provided for subclassing:
+For a class based approached, configuration classes are provided for subclassing which can be passed to each client class.
+By default, both ``GCMConfig``, ``APNSConfig``, and ``APNSSandboxConfig`` will set default values for the settings that shouldn't change.
+You will need to set ``GCM_API_KEY`` or ``APNS_CERTIFICATE`` appropriately though:

 .. code-block:: python

-    from pushjack import GCMConfig, APNSConfig, APNSSandboxConfig
+    from pushjack import GCMClient, GCMConfig, APNSConfig, APNSSandboxConfig

     class MyGCMConfig(GCMConfig):
         GCM_API_KEY = '<api key>'